 small plate or large jar lid as a follower/pressure-plate to spread the

 weight evenly over the top surface.
-If you are trying to find a follower for this mold we suggest checking out our stainless steel separating disc, we have found it to work well when pressing.
+If you are trying to find a follower for this mold we suggest our round plastic follower.

 A weight of 3 to 20 lbs is the working range